wouterdebie/i2cssh/README.markdown

 global options from config < cluster options from config < command line flags

 Make sure the config file is valid YAML (e.g. use spaces instead of tabs)

+## Options

+### -A, --forward-agent

+Enable SSH agent forwarding

+### -l, --login LOGIN

+This option will override all logins passed in to i2cssh.
+This goes for global config, cluster config or username@host passed on the command line

+### -e, --environment KEY=VAL

+Allows for passing environment varables to the SSH session.
+This can be a comma-separated list: `-e LC_FOO=foo,LC_BAR=bar`

+### -F, --fullscreen

+Enable fullscreen on startup

+### -C, --columns COLUMNS

+Set the amount of columns.
+Can't be used in conjunction with -R

+### -R, --rows ROWS

+Set the amount of columns.
+Can't be used in conjunction with -C

+### -b, --broadcast

+Enable broadcast on startup. i2cssh will send cmd-shift-i to the window and press the OK button.

+### -nb, --nobroadcast

+Disable broadcast.
+This setting can be used to disable any broadcast that was set in the config.

+### -p, --profile PROFILE

+Use a specific iTerm profile

+### -2, --iterm2

+Use iTerm2.app instead of iTerm.app

+### -f, --file

+Will read nodes from a file.
+These will be added to any hosts specified on the command line or in the config

+### -c, --cluster

+Connect to a cluster that is specified in the config

+### -r, --rank

+Send a LC_RANK environment variable different for each host

+### -m, --machines a,b,c

+Connect to the machines a, b and c

 ## Known issues